-In my last blog post, I mentioned a few tweaks I'd made to my investment strategy during the summer, because sitting around thinking about investing is the kind of thing I like to do on hot sunny days (not that there were many of those this year).
+In my last blog post, I mentioned a few tweaks I'd made to my investment strategy during the summer.

 Method 1: Valuing shares using perpetual growth dividend models